 - Once a dispute has been referred to MADRE, the Consumer and the Operator should refrain from contacting each other and discussing the dispute.
-All communication should be channeled through MADRE.
+All communication should be channelled through MADRE.

 - All correspondence between MADRE and the Parties will be by e-mail and will be accessible for the opposing party upon request.
 MADRE will not enter into any verbal communication with any Party regarding ongoing proceedings.